gargipanatula/weather-map/README.md

 These forecasts will be displayed on an interactive map.
 Cooler forecasts show up with a blue marker and warmer ones show up in red.

+This app uses the weather.gov API, and these calls are unreliable for certain cities.
+If you do not see data for a certain city, wait a minute before trying again.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Interface